 2010 |

-Invited media contact for the National Breast Cancer Foundation (NBCF), The Hospital Research Foundation (THRF), the Heart Foundation and the University of South Australia (UniSA).
+Invited media contact for Pankind the National Breast Cancer Foundation (NBCF), The Hospital Research Foundation (THRF), and the Centre for Cancer Biology.

 Teaching & student supervision